Jirinrin/AYA/README.md

 ## TODO
 - go through todos in code
+- refresh ENV.currentDirItems on more occasions / use in all places where you can use relative paths / implement fancier hash-based recursive system or sth
 - add ora fancy spinner thingy on longer running scripts?
 - have some [iter] like (colored?) label in the help of commands that iterate
 - do exe releases every once in a while? (and for macos and debian would need to do in docker container)